CyanogenMod/android_frameworks_compile_slang/README.rst

   The ScriptC_[SCRIPT_NAME].java has to be packaged so that Java developers can invoke those APIs.

-  To do that, a ScriptC programmer should specify the package name, so that llvm-rs-cc knows the package expression and hence the directory for outputting ScriptC_[SCRIPT_NAME].java.
+  To do that, a Renderscript programmer should specify the package name, so that llvm-rs-cc knows the package expression and hence the directory for outputting ScriptC_[SCRIPT_NAME].java.